hectarek/recipe-backend/docs/ARCHITECTURE.md

 -   Caches resolved IDs for performance
 -   Prevents duplicates (recipes by URL, foods by name)
 -   Filters food lookup by "Reviewed" checkbox
+-   Improved error handling (only warns on actual errors, not expected filtering)

 **Data Source Pattern**: